-Students interested in both biology and psy-

-chology may wish to choose the interdisciplinary major in neuroscience and behavior.
-Neuroscience draws from the social, natural, mathematical, and life sciences to address intriguing and difficult issues related to behavior and experience.
+Students interested in both biology and psychology may wish to choose the interdisciplinary major in neuroscience and behavior.
+Neuroscience draws from the social, natural. mathematical, and life sciences to address intriguing and difficult issues related to behavior and experience.
 This fast-growing field is yielding exciting new discoveries regarding the biological bases of behavior, conscious experience, and the relationship between physical and mental health.
 Completion of the major prepares students to work in a variety of research and clinical settings and, with judicious selection of electives, serves as an excellent preparation for advanced work in biology, psychology, or for medical, dental, or veterinary school.
-For further information about the program in neuroscience and behavior, contact Professor Bruce Gray (Department of Biology) or Professor Rachel Galli (Department of Psychology).
-Students planning to attend medical, dental, or veterinary school should contact Professor Mary Owen, Health Professions Advisor (Department of Biology), as early as possible to be sure incorporate to the courses required for admission to these professional schools.
+For further information about the program in Neuroscience and Behavior, contact Professor Bruce Gray (Department of Biology) or Professor Rachel Galli (Department of Psychology).
+Students planning to attend medical, dental, or veterinary school should contact Professor Bruce Gray, Health Professions Advisor (Department of Biology), as early as possible to be sure to incorporate the courses required for admission to these professional schools.